milgra/zenmusic/TEST.md

  - song list should be scrollable
  - song list should show valid values
  - columns should be resizable/rearrangable
+ - scrollable rectangle should be under table header, over bottom scroller and visualizer, left to right scroller

 play controls